FAQ

 What happens when my query is ambiguous or spans multiple dimensions?

-The hybrid search evaluates your query across all six dimensions simultaneously.
-For ambiguous queries, the highest-scoring dimension wins on Ki.
-On Haki, four synergized abilities are composed into a single scaffold.
+The hybrid search evaluates your query within the selected product layer.
+For ambiguous queries, the highest-scoring ability wins.
+On Haki, the primary plus 3 cross-domain abilities are composed with additional failure guards.
 Sending your agent's full task description rather than raw user input produces significantly sharper retrieval.

 How do I handle multi-turn conversations?